LukaszManiak/SneakersProduct/README.md

 - Switch the large product image by clicking on the small thumbnail images
 - Add items to the cart
 - View the cart and remove items from it
+- Save the product count in the local storage

 ### Links